CSCfi/csc-user-guide/docs/apps/openfoam.md

 ```bash
 module spider openfoam
 ```

-On LUMI, you need first load the module environment
+On LUMI, you need to first load the module environment

 ```bash
 module use /appl/local/csc/modulefiles
 module spider openfoam
 ```

 The command lists available OpenFOAM versions on the server.
 To get more information about a specific version, for example about OpenFOAM Foundation's version 10, use the command

 ```bash